Future14473/JARGON/README.md

 - (Experimental) state-space based control systems
    - Inspired by some people at FRC.
 Basically, lots of math to model and create control systems, but it's worth it.
    - Basic framework providing basic functions and calculations, as well as an (experimental) runner class
- #### Planned features (by Benjamin Ye) include:
+ #### Planned features include:
- - Separate module to integrate FTC SDK directly
+ - Module to integrate FTC SDK
  - Swerve drive support
- - Easier, declarative-programming based control system design
+ - Declarative-programming based control system design
     - If you're interested in where this came from, go to the git history and see the "blocks" module that has now been removed